Building a Real-Time Flood Monitoring Dashboard for Midleton

 Challenge 1: Handling Partial Data Outages

 Sometimes a river gauge goes offline for maintenance.
-Solution: Freshness thresholds.
-If the primary station (Ballyedmond) hasn't reported in 60 minutes, fall back to the secondary station (Townparks) with a "stale data" flag in the UI.
+Solution: freshness thresholds.
+If the primary station (Ballyedmond) has not reported in 60 minutes, the system falls back to the secondary station (Townparks) with a visible stale-data explanation in the UI.

-Technical Deep Dive: Failover Logic & Data Staleness
+Technical Deep Dive: Failover Logic and Data Staleness

-The buildStatus() function in routes/api.ts implements a sophisticated fallback mechanism:
+The buildStatus() function in routes/api.ts implements the fallback logic:

 // Pseudocode of the failover strategy